 "If you don't mind me asking, my dear, who sent for you?
 I doubt you've ever been to the capital in your life!
 How do they know of you?"

 "I can't remember the name," I muttered.
-"My father has a friend in the harem guards and I suppose they must have mentioned me to the ladies.
-I am to go to Thebes as soon as my father has finished making arrangements here."
+"My father has a friend in the harem guards and I suppose they must have mentioned me to the ladies."

 I dipped my thick brush into a jar of watery henna and gently swept it across her toenails, careful not to stain the cuticles.